 The short-form J-DRSP (J-DRSP (SF)) was created using classical test theory.
 First, items for which the factor load was less than 0.5 were excluded after conducting EFA for the original J-DRSP with promax rotation.
 Next, any items demonstrating sufficient model fit were explored using RMSEA and CFI.
 After developing the J-DRSP (SF), we conducted CFA and determined Cronbach’s alphas, ICCs, and criterion validity for the J-DRSP (SF) total score and each subscale.
 ICC values were calculated in both the follicular and luteal phases, i.e., CD 9 to CD 10 and CD-1 to CD 0, respectively.
 Sensitivity analysis was conducted again using J-DRSP items 22, 23, and 24.
+In order to confirm the criteria validity for J-DRSP(SF), we calculated Pearson's coefficients, with p values, between the total score of the 8 items of J-DRSP(SF) and J-DRSP.
+Two sided tests were done with a significance level of 0.001.
 Stata 15.3 was used for all statistical analyses.

 The Kyoto University Ethics Committee approved the study protocol (R1593).
 Written informed consent was obtained from each participant.